samstreet/wi-q-test/README.md

 Please only spend 1 to 2 hours at most.

-## Getting started

-Please fork this GitHub repository as a private repository.

 ## How to provide your answers

 Providing unit/feature tests as your answer is preferred, otherwise you will need to find another way to demonstrate that your solution works.